-Harvard: Straus Center for Conservation and Technical Studies and the Forbes Pigment Collection
+Harvard: Straus Center for Conservation and Technical Studies and the Forbes Pigment Collection FULL

 The Straus Center for Conservation and Technical Studies at Harvard's Fogg Art Museum is a world leader in fine arts conservation, research, and training.
 The center’s laboratories are where conservation, conservation science, and curatorial practice intersect, coming together to enrich the understanding of and care for the approximately 250,000 objects in the Harvard Art Museums’ collections.